JohnNgugi-1/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# Linking Databases with Pythoin
+# Linking Databases with Python